mnot/ai-control-report/draft-nottingham-ai-control-report.md

 # Conclusions

 Participants seemed to agree that on its current path, the ecosystem is not sustainable.
-As one participant remarked, "Robots.txt is broken and we broke it."
+As one remarked, "robots.txt is broken and we broke it."

-Not just copyright; privacy
-Copyright is opt-in; different properties

-Multiple attachment necessary

-How policy mechanisms combine matters
+Legal uncertainty, along with fundamental limitations of opt-out regimes pointed out above, limit the effectiveness of any technical solution, which will be operating in a system unlike either robots.txt (where there is a symbiotic relationship between content owners and the crawlers) or copyright (where the default is effectively opt-in, not opt-out).

+However, the workshop ended with general agreement that positive steps could be taken to improve communication of preferences from content owners for AI use cases.
+In discussion, it was evident that discovery of preferences from multiple attachment mechanisms is necessary to meet the diverse needs of content authors, and that therefore defining how they are combined is important.

+We outline a proposed standard program below.

 ## Potential Standards Work

-IETF-related attachment - e.g., robots.txt, HTTP header
-Coordination with others
-Vocabulary
+The following items were felt to be good starting points for IETF work:

+* Attachment to Web sites by location (in robots.txt or a similar mechanism)
+* Attachment via embedding in IETF-controlled formats (e.g., HTTP headers)
+* Definition of a common core vocabulary
+* Definition of the overall regime; e.g., how to combine preferences discovered from multiple attachment mechanisms

+It would be expected that the IETF would coordinate with other SDOs to define embedding in other formats (e.g., HTML).

-### Out of IETF Scope
+### Out of Initial Scope

-enforcement
-registries
-identity
+It was broadly agreed that it would not be useful to work on the following items, at least to begin with:

+* Enforcement mechanisms for preferences
+* Registry-based solutions
+* Identifying or authenticating crawlers and/or content owners
+* Audit or transparency mechanisms

 # Security Considerations